- Best for students: Students with Psychosis

 Your peers in the support group understand how living with schizophrenia can affect your career, relationships with friends and family, and romantic life, among other things.

-Participating in a group may also create a sense of community, help you feel less lonely or judged, reduce depression, improve your skills to deal with challenges, and give you experience, strength, and hope.
+Participating in a group may also create a sense of community, help you feel less lonely or judged, reduce depression, improve your skills to deal with challenges, and give you strength and hope.

 Is a schizophrenia support group right for me?